-- (15) We have been advised that SZ Investments L.L.C. and Chai Trust Company LLC share beneficial ownership as well as voting and dispositive power with respect to the shares held by this selling stockholder. - (16) This selling stockholder is a member of our management.
-The number of shares listed includes 39,802 shares that may be acquired pursuant to options exercisable in the next 60 days. - (17) We have been advised that this selling stockholder is a member of FINRA and is therefore deemed to be an underwriter for purposes of this offering.
+- (19) We have been advised that this selling stockholder is a member of FINRA and is therefore deemed to be an underwriter for purposes of this offering.

 This selling stockholder is affiliated with The Shemano Group, a registered broker-dealer.
-The selling stockholder has represented that the purchase of the securities held by this selling stockholder was made in the ordinary course of business, and at the time the purchase was made, there were no agreements or understandings, directly or indirectly, with any person to distribute the securities. - (18) We have been advised that this selling stockholder is controlled by Consolidated Press Holdings Limited, which is ultimately controlled by James Douglas Packer. - (19) We have been advised that William D. Patterson, President of this selling stockholder, exercises sole voting and dispositive power with respect to the shares held by this selling stockholder.
-Mr. Patterson is a member of our Board of Directors. - (20) We have been advised that this selling stockholder is a registered investment fund advised by Fidelity Management & Research Company, an investment adviser registered under the Investment Advisers Act of 1940, as amended.
+The selling stockholder has represented that the purchase of the securities held by this selling stockholder was made in the ordinary course of business, and at the time the purchase was made, there were no agreements or understandings, directly or indirectly, with any person to distribute the securities. - (20) We have been advised that this selling stockholder is controlled by Consolidated Press Holdings Limited, which is ultimately controlled by James Douglas Packer. - (21) We have been advised that William D. Patterson, President of this selling stockholder, exercises sole voting and dispositive power with respect to the shares held by this selling stockholder.
+Mr. Patterson is a member of our Board of Directors. - (22) We have been advised that this selling stockholder is a registered investment fund advised by Fidelity Management & Research Company, an investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Neither Edward C. Johnson 3d, Chairman of Fidelity Management & Research Company, nor FMR Corp., the parent of Fidelity Management & Research Company, have sole dispositive power with respect to the shares held by this selling stockholder, which power resides with the selling stockholder's board of trustees.
-The selling stockholder is an affiliate of a broker-dealer, and has represented that the purchase of these securities was made in the ordinary course of business, and at the time the purchase was made, there were no agreements or understandings, directly or indirectly, with any person to distribute the securities. - (21) This selling stockholder is a member of our management.
-The number of shares listed includes 19,572 shares that may be acquired pursuant to options exercisable in the next 60 days. - (22) This selling stockholder is one of our named executive officers.
-The number of shares listed includes 32,894 shares that may be acquired pursuant to options exercisable in the next 60 days. - (23) We have been advised that GS Investment Strategies, LLC is the investment manager for the selling stockholder.
+The selling stockholder is an affiliate of a broker-dealer, and has represented that the purchase of these securities was made in the ordinary course of business, and at the time the purchase was made, there were no agreements or understandings, directly or indirectly, with any person to distribute the securities. - (23) This selling stockholder is a member of our management.
+The number of shares listed includes 19,572 shares that may be acquired pursuant to options exercisable in the next 60 days. - (24) This selling stockholder is one of our named executive officers.
+The number of shares listed includes 32,894 shares that may be acquired pursuant to options exercisable in the next 60 days. - (25) We have been advised that GS Investment Strategies, LLC is the investment manager for the selling stockholder.
 No single natural person at the investment manager has voting or dispositive power with respect to the shares held by this selling stockholder.
 The investment manager is affiliated with Goldman, Sachs & Co., which provides investment banking, financing, hedging and other services to ArcLight, formerly our majority stockholder.
 Goldman Sachs & Co. is a member of FINRA and a registered broker-dealer.
-The selling stockholder has represented that the purchase of the securities held by this selling stockholder was made in the ordinary course of business, and at the time the purchase was made, there were no agreements or understandings, directly or indirectly, with any person to distribute the securities. - (24) We have been advised that the selling stockholder is a member of FINRA and a registered broker-dealer, and is therefore deemed to be an underwriter for the purposes of this offering. - (25) This selling stockholder is a member of our management.
-The number of shares listed includes 31,578 shares that may be acquired pursuant to options exercisable in the next 60 days. - (26) We have been advised that Jonathon S. Jacobson and Richard L. Grubman exercise voting and dispositive power with respect to the shares held by this selling stockholder. - (27) We have been advised that Sanford Prater exercises sole voting and dispositive power with respect to the shares held by this selling stockholder.
+The selling stockholder has represented that the purchase of the securities held by this selling stockholder was made in the ordinary course of business, and at the time the purchase was made, there were no agreements or understandings, directly or indirectly, with any person to distribute the securities. - (26) We have been advised that the selling stockholder is a member of FINRA and a registered broker-dealer, and is therefore deemed to be an underwriter for the purposes of this offering. - (27) This selling stockholder is a member of our management.
+The number of shares listed includes 31,578 shares that may be acquired pursuant to options exercisable in the next 60 days. - (28) We have been advised that Jonathon S. Jacobson and Richard L. Grubman exercise voting and dispositive power with respect to the shares held by this selling stockholder. - (29) We have been advised that Sanford Prater exercises sole voting and dispositive power with respect to the shares held by this selling stockholder.